AnyaPvry/PatternAnalysis-2025/flant5_biolaysumm_s4768128/README.md

 ---
 ## Folder Structure
 1. modules.py: loads the flan-t5 model, tokenizer, seq2seq data collator, and is where main is located.
-Does not follow task sheet suggestion of having source code for compoenets of my model since Flan-T5 is a pre-trained model from Hugging Face, its architecture is already implemented and only needs to be loaded, not redefined.
+Does not follow task sheet suggestion of having source code for components of my model since Flan-T5 is a pre-trained model from Hugging Face, its architecture is already implemented and only needs to be loaded, not redefined.

-2. dataset.py: contians the data loader, preparation, and preprocessing functionality.
+2. dataset.py: contains the data loader, preparation, and preprocessing functionality.

-3. train.py: contains the training, validating, testing (tested traning with a subset of validation data) and saving of the fine-tuned model.
+3. train.py: contains the training, validating, testing (tested training with a subset of validation data) and saving of the fine-tuned model.
 Training results displayed includes a training loss curve, validation metrics, and example generation of one sample run.

-4. predict.py: Tests the final fine tuned model on the whole validation dataset, with final outputs displaying example results and rouge scores.
+4. predict.py: Tests the final fine-tuned model on the whole validation dataset, with final outputs displaying example results and rouge scores.

 - BioLaySumm_FlanT5_Finetuning.ipynb: code used to run on google colab.